City University of Seattle, one of the largest private non-profit universities in the Pacific Northwest,...READ MORE

 One of the highlights of these Academic Achievement and Alumni Receptions for me is hearing the stories of our Dean’s List achievers and alumni.
 I have yet to spend time with one of our students and not be inspired by their determination and thoughtful application of the lessons learned at CityU.
-The work our scholar-practitioners do in the classroom and the course construction done by program directors, produce results that are inspiring, humbling, and exciting.
+The work our practitioner-scholars do in the classroom and the course construction done by program directors, produce results that are inspiring, humbling, and exciting.

 Hearing of Jeremy’s success in the classroom was not only a reinforcement of the great work CityU faculty do, but also of the determined graduates our programs produce.
 CityU graduates are well prepared and able to advance their career goals, whether that is in a classroom, a clinic or a boardroom.